signalfx/enhanced-rds-monitoring/README.md

 ### 3. Clone the source repo and build the deployment package
 You can find the repo [here](https://github.com/signalfx/enhanced-rds-monitoring).
-After you have cloned the repo:
+After you have cloned the repo, do the following:
 ```
 $ cd enhanced-rds-monitoring
 $ ./build.sh
 ```
 The package will be named `enhanced_rds.zip`.
-This will be the file to upload for the Lambda.
+This is the file to upload for the Lambda.

 ### 4. Create and configure the Lambda function
 From the Lambda creation screen, make sure you have selected `Build from scratch`.
 Select a name for your function.
 For `Runtime` select `Python3.8` (although `Python3.6` and `Python3.7` are also supported).
-For the execution role, either select the role you wish to use or select `Create from Template` and add KMS decrypt permissions if need be.
+For the execution role, either select the role you want to use or select `Create from Template` and add KMS decrypt permissions if necessary.
 You will also need to choose a name for the role.

 For subsequent tabs, follow the instructions below.